-A small bird flew to the footsteps of my semi-opened door just as the sun was about to set. it sat and checked out the passage in front of the hut for a while. it then went back on its feet to call its other mates. in a few seconds a flock of birds came behind it in a row. the crossed the passage on feet quietly as if they were being careful of the traffic on the road, I wish I had left my bed to follow their steps further.
+A small bird flew to the footsteps of my semi-opened door just as the sun was about to set.
+It sat and checked out the passage in front of the hut for a while.
+It then went back on its feet to call its other mates.
+In a few seconds, a flock of birds came behind it in a row.
+They crossed the passage on feet quietly as if they were being careful of the traffic on the road, I wish I had left my bed to follow their steps further.

-Now normally I would not have noticed such a thing; one, finds hardly such spaces in the cities and two because of my own lack of observation towards beings other than humans.
+Now normally I would not have noticed such a thing; firstly, one finds hardly such spaces in the cities and secondly, because of my own lack of observation towards beings other than humans.
 But this was no city.

 Situated nearly 2 kilometres away from the last village near Bhopal, you may have never visited a healing centre as rustic as Sehatvan.
 Surrounded by the open farm fields and forests you will find a yourself closer to insects, birds and reptiles than to humans who may appear once in a couple of days (apart from the people residing at the Sehatvan).
 The birds here overpower the sound of the moving vehicles at the pucca road.
 One of the only urban contacts is the railway line that bustles a couple of times during the day that the poor birds can’t compete with.